-When the AX3000 is turned off without care, then current TCP/IP connections remain active on the server side (see Chapter 8.2.2).
+When the AX3000 is turned off without care, then current TCP/IP connections remain active on the server side (see Chapter 8.2.3).

 To avoid these 'phantom' sessions, an automatic clean mechanism is offered.
-This destroys sessions idle for a certain time.
+This destroys idle sessions after a certain time.